Vice Presidents of Programming

 We're working to strengthen programming across the Movement.
 Here's what we're focusing on during our term.

-To make every program a "WOW" experience, we're ensuring that you have the tools to lead, program, and grow the Movement.
+To make every program a "WOW" experience, we're ensure that you have the tools to lead, program, and grow the Movement.

 We want to reinvent the celebration of AZA & BBG Founders' Days with chapter-centered program models.

-We'll streamline and advance convention planning for IC Steering to support and sustain our Movement's biggest moment.
+We'll advance convention planning for IC Steering to support and sustain our Movement's biggest moment.